 Thankfully, have been navigating all of this while living in the tiny house.
-People think that it’s got to be harder living in a small space but when you have ME, it’s actually a lot easier because everything is so close together.
+People think that it’s got to be harder living in a small space but when you have M.E/CFS but it’s actually a lot easier because everything is so close together.
 In fact, the house was designed with aging in place, and disabilities in mind, so works well with my limited mobility, and other physical and sensory disabilities.
 Actually, it’s ideal.
 Something I’m grateful for every day.